Bridging Training and Merging Through Momentum-Aware Optimization: Introduction

 Our theoretical analysis establishes several properties beyond convergence.
 We provide approximation quality guarantees for the factorized preconditioner, relating its error to singular value decay of the Hessian.
 We derive merging quality bounds quantifying expected loss on merged models in terms of task diversity and sparsity.
 We establish PAC-Bayes generalization bounds accounting for the low-rank constraint and provide multi-task guarantees for merged models.

 By reusing training-time curvature information for merging, UMTAM demonstrates that trajectory-informed optimization provides importance estimates comparable to post-hoc methods, enabling a unified pipeline that simplifies the practitioner's workflow.
 The curvature-aware merging respects local geometry of each task's loss landscape, enabling more effective balancing of multiple objectives than naive averaging or magnitude-based methods.
 The framework operates within memory budgets comparable to existing efficient training methods while adding principled multi-task composition capability.
+To facilitate reproducibility, we release our implementation at \url{https://github.com/amoayedikia/UMTAM}.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related} reviews memory-efficient training and model merging methods, examining what information each computes and discards.
 Section~\ref{sec:umtam} presents the UMTAM framework, including algorithms and theoretical analysis.
 Section~\ref{sec:experiments} evaluates UMTAM on training benchmarks and multi-task merging scenarios.
 Section~\ref{sec:conclusion} discusses implications and future directions.